top of page

 • "Too Behind": We have met families who were rejected because their child was "too far behind" grade level.
 The irony is painful: You can be rejected from a dyslexia school for being too dyslexic.

-Option 6: The Specialized Micro-School
+Option 6: The Specialized Micro-School (Copper Sky Academy)

-• The "Best of Both Worlds": Students get the Structured Literacy and Math support they need, but they also get the childhood they deserve—recess, field trips, and friends.
+• The "Best of Both Worlds": Students receive the Structured Literacy and Math support they need, along with the childhood experiences they deserve—recess, field trips, and friendships.

 Is This the Right Fit for Your Child?